dinhthi12/5-year-challenge/src/exercises/Exercises.md

 Lesson 19: Calculate S(n) = 1 + x + x^3/3! + x^5/5! + … + x^(2n+1)/(2n+1)!

-Lesson 20: List all the "divisors" of the positive integer n
+---(START HERE)---Lesson 20: List all the "divisors" of the positive integer n

 Lesson 21: Calculate the sum of all "divisors" of the positive integer n